WARD MEMORIAL THEATER

-Ward Memorial Hall was constructed in 1881 and named for Horatio Ward, an American Banker and patriot who created an endowment fund to construct memorial halls for the Soldiers Homes.
-The intent was to provide the Home’s members with cultural activities such as concerts, theatrical performances, and lectures and allow them to socialize, relax and enjoy recreation time with one another.
+Ward Memorial Hall was constructed in 1881 and named for Horatio Ward, an American banker and patriot who created an endowment fund to construct memorial halls for the Soldiers Homes.
+The intent was to provide the Home’s residents with cultural activities such as concerts, theatrical performances, and lectures and allow them to socialize, relax and enjoy recreation time with one another.

-During an 1898 renovation, the hall was rebuilt to its present configuration with balconies, a sloped floor, new seats, and an orchestra pit, and was used solely as a theater.
+During an 1898 renovation, the hall was rebuilt to its present configuration with balconies, stage, new seats and an orchestra pit, and was used solely as a theater.
 In the late 1920s and early 1930s, additional enhancements were made to allow for the showing of motion pictures.
 Acoustical tiles were added to the first floor walls and veterans painted pastoral scenes on them, including images of the Wisconsin Dells.
-Over the years, Ward Memorial Theater has hosted many appearances by lecturers, vaudeville troupes, and musicians.
+Over the years, Ward Memorial Theater has hosted many appearances by lecturers, vaudeville troupes and musicians.

 Like many buildings in this Soldiers Home district, Ward Memorial Hall still contains many of its historical features, including the 1898 balconies and stage as well as historic theater seating.
 Arguably the most spectacular feature of Ward Memorial Hall was the large stained-glass portrait of General Ulysses S. Grant on horseback, a gift from the people of St. Louis and the Grand Army of the Republic following the army’s 1887 national encampment.
 In November 2011, the window was removed from the theater for safekeeping until repairs to the buildings are complete.